hartk1213/MISC/Voron Mods/Voron 0/0.2/2_8WaveshareDisplay/README.md

 [DSI Cable](https://www.amazon.com/A1-FFCs-Black-Raspberry-Camera/dp/B07J57LQQS/ref=sr_1_3?)

+4x M2.5x6 BHCS screws to mount the display

 This display mount attaches using stock hardware on the V0.2 as well as the hardware that is included with the display

  ---